|

 In the early 1940's, Syd Nathan was having success selling used records in his downtown Cincinnati dry goods store.
 His customers were working-class Southern blacks and whites who, drawn by good paying factory jobs of the World War Two economic boom, had recently moved north to the Cincinnati area.
 In 1943, Nathan decided to make his own records to fill the demand for down-home blues, rhythm & blues and country music.

-In 1945, Nathan borrowed money from friends and family, rented an old building and launched his own label - King Records.
+By 1945, Nathan had borrowed money from friends and family, rented an old building and launched his own label - King Records.
 He hired white artists and black artists and marketed his records directly to local working-class whites and blacks.
 Nathan had many of his songs recorded by both black and white artists and successfully cross-marketed in the rhythm & blues and country markets.
 This cross-pollination of musical styles would be a major infulence for later artists in the development of rockabilly and popular rock and roll.

 Recognizing King Custom Pressings: